Johnson graph

-Johnson graphs are a special class of undirected graphs defined from systems of sets.
+In mathematics, Johnson graphs are a special class of undirected graphs defined from systems of sets.
 The vertices of the Johnson graph $J(n,k)$ are the $k$-element subsets of an $n$-element set; two vertices are adjacent when the intersection of the two vertices (subsets) contains $(k-1)$-elements.
 Both Johnson graphs and the closely related Johnson scheme are named after Selmer M. Johnson.